Deserts of Australia: Wildlife

 Significantly fewer animals live in the Australian deserts than in the Australian coastal regions.
 The most common creatures in Australia's arid regions are insects, such as termites and ants, which are of great importance to the ecology.
 Animals in the desert include feral camels, dingoes, goannas (including the large perentie) and numerous species of lizards and birds.
-Mammals include bilbies, woma python, mulgara, malleefowl, common brushtail possum, rufous hare-wallaby, burrowing bettong, the black-flanked rock-wallaby, marsupial moles, rufous hare-wallabies, yellow-footed rock wallaby, western grey kangaroos, and red kangaroos.
+Mammals include bilbies, mulgara, common brushtail possum, rufous hare-wallaby, burrowing bettong, the black-flanked rock-wallaby, marsupial moles, rufous hare-wallabies, yellow-footed rock wallaby, western grey kangaroos, and red kangaroos.
 Some of the bird-life found within the desert include the rare Alexandra's parrot, wedge-tailed eagles, Australian bustard, the mulga parrot, the scarlet-chested parrot and the chestnut-breasted whiteface (Aphelocephala pectoralis) found on the eastern edge of the Great Victoria Desert and the malleefowl of Mamungari Conservation Park.

 About 103 species of mammals lived there at the time of European colonization, of which 19 are extinct, such as the desert bandicoot (Perameles eremiana), the numbat (Myrmecobius fasciatus) and the long-tailed bouncy mouse (Notomys longicaudatus).
 The main survivors are small rodents, insectivorous bats, marsupials, kangaroos and wallabies.
 A major threat to vegetation are the free-roaming camels in the desert.
 Over 300 species of birds live in the desert areas, including emus, ratites, parrots, cockatoos, owls and raptors.
 The desert includes many types of lizards, including the vulnerable great desert skink (Egernia kintorei), the Central Ranges taipan (discovered in 2007), and a number of small marsupials, including the endangered sandhill dunnart (Sminthopsis psammophila) and the crest-tailed mulgara (Dasycercus cristicauda).
 One way to survive here is to burrow into the sands, as a number of the desert's animals, including the southern marsupial mole (Notoryctes typhlops), and the water-holding frog do.